Menu

 • Business @ The Speed of Thought by Bill Gates because it was too dry and focused on specific business organization tactics with a touch of strategy.
 Plus, you can tell Bill isn’t the best writer.
 Note: Bill is one of my favorite people, but I think I should still be honest here.

 • The Only Three Questions That Count by Ken Fischer (or any of his books).
 Probably my least favorite.
+Any book by Ken really irritates me because a lot of his books are about random tips to trade the stock market, like fluctuations by whether or not the president is a democrat or not.
 Few people will understand the book unless they’re into money management and fund investing.
-But the real reason I disliked it was that most of the advice given I didn’t agree with, wasn’t logical, had holes, and went against the entire Buffett philosophy of investing.
-I have a feeling he made his money by getting tons of investors to give him money and taking a hefty management fee.
+I didn’t agree with a lot of the advice because it wasn’t logical, had holes, and went against the entire Buffett philosophy of investing.
+I have a feeling he made his money by getting a tons of investors to give him money and taking a hefty management fee.
+This structure means he’s in the business of getting people to join his fund more than performance.
 I liked what he says in his books about giving back and charity.

-People That Barely Fell Short of the Billion Dollar Mark
+People That Fell Short of the Billion Dollar Mark But Still Made A Lot

 • High Output Management by Andrew S. Grove ($400 million net worth in 2008.
 Likely, an inflated number)